 One of the latest books mentions the Avohkah, basically sentient lightning living in the universe's core.
 The Toa Mata drive these things out shortly after being created.

 Primus and Unicron from the various Transformers series were originally Energy Beings before being sealedinto planets, which they later took on as bodies.
-As the Transformers themselves are descended of Primus, they could be also considered such, but their bodies are usually much more important to them.
+As the Transformers themselves are descended of Primus, they could be also considered such (a Transformer's true self is its "spark," and those can be removed and manipulated), but their bodies are usually much more important to them.

 In one episode of My Life as a Teenage Robot, an "energy vampire" called Gigawatt threatens to absorb all of the electricity on Earth.
 He claims to be a lifeform of pure energy, but after Jenny shorts him out with water from a fire hydrant, he shrinks down until all that's left is his lightbulb-shaped head.